Yomiko12/ReggieBot/README.md

 ___
 ## CHANGES TO IMPLEMENT
+1. INSTALL INSTRUCTIONS
-1. full rewrite of all music commands
+2. full rewrite of all music commands
-1b. allow searching for music with a spotify link (@Jfbob1#9886)
+2b. allow searching for music with a spotify link (@Jfbob1#9886)
-1c. improvements to "r qlist"
+2c. improvements to "r qlist"
-1d. switch from music downloading to realtime music streaming with youtube_dl
+2d. switch from music downloading to realtime music streaming with youtube_dl
 ___
 ___